hanusvalenta/Valuntu/README.md

 # Valuntu
 <img src="Images/ValuntuLogo.svg" alt="Valuntu logo" width="100"/>

-## Experimental linux distro done for my daily use
+## Experimental hyper-bloated linux distro done for my daily use

 a compiled version is currently in the works